(This article has been updated to incorporate later posts on similar topics, to get everything all in one place).

 |Subsequent shots (if stationary)||+4|

-|Subsequent shots (if moving)||+1|
+|Subsequent shots (if moving, max +3)||+1|

 |Light to moderate breeze||0|

-If the ramming ship misses its target or reduces the opposing ship to 0 hit points (so that the opposing ship begins to break up), the ramming ship may continue its movement.
+If the ramming ship misses its target or reduces the opposing ship to 0 hull value (so that the opposing ship begins to break up), the ramming ship may continue its movement.
+Ship crews may grapple in the same round as a ram if so desired.
 If the ship hits its target without destroying it or is locked or grappled with the target, its movement stops.
-Ship crews may grapple in the same round as a ram, if so desired.

 A shearing attack is a close pass against an opposing ship with the intention of snapping oars to slow the ship’s speed.
 Shearing can only be attempted against oared craft.
 The attacking helmsman’s THAC0 against AC8 is used to determine success.
 A successful shearing attack will cause a Shearing critical hit (kill 50% of the rowers on that side of the opposing ship, and cause it to be dead in the water for three turns, thereafter moving at one-half speed maximum).
 If it has its oars sheared again it will remain powerless to move by rowing.
 Shearing attacks inflict no damage on the target ship’s hull, but if a 20 is rolled for the attack, an additional Critical Hit results applies.